Boating Handling for Beginners

 The idea of starting boating holidays without any prior knowledge of how to control a vessel on water can be intimidating for some, whilst for others won’t be a problem at all.
 There’s no need to worry though as it doesn’t take long to pick up.
 Having a basic idea of the mechanics before you get started will make everything that bit easier.

 Watch the Broads Authority Video on Basic Boat Handling

 Before you set off

-Have a look at our list of things you should bring to make sure you pack appropriately for boating holidays.
-Shoes in particular can make a big difference.
-You'll need to bring non-slip footwear for the deck, and you'll also find wellies come in handy for muddy walks and river banks.
+Have a look at our list of things you should bring to make sure you pack appropriately for your boating holiday.
+Shoes in particular can make a big difference, you’ll need to bring non-slip footwear for the deck, and you’ll also find wellies come in handy for muddy walks and river banks.